Having taken the opportunity to ride the Barcelona City Tour Open Top Bus in Barcelona, I found that it was a great way to see the city.

-Please see our Barcelona Tours - A Review of Barcelona's Open-Top Tour Bus For more information on the service as a whole.
+Please see our Barcelona City Tour - A Review of Barcelona's Open-Top Tour Bus For more information on the service as a whole.

 There are twenty stops along the route of the tourist bus.
 It is possible to get on or off the bus at any of these stops.
 Please see below for a detailed list of each stop and the Barcelona attractions you will see at each one.

-Barcelona Tours provide varying information on how long the entire tour will take.
+Barcelona City Tour provide varying information on how long the entire tour will take.
 In my experience, minus pit stops where I alighted from the bus, the tour took approximately 2 hours and 45 minutes to cover stops 1 - 20 (listed below).

 It is worth bearing in mind that areas such as the Gothic Quarter are largely pedestrianized.
 Therefore, if you want to gain a greater understanding of the old town, it will be necessary to hop off the bus and do some walking!

-Attractions included in the Route taken by Barcelona Tours Bus
+Attractions included in the Route taken by Barcelona City Tour Bus

 Please see below for the exact route that the bus takes around Barcelona.
 Some of the attractions of note along the bus route include: